Hutch79/NixOS-VM-Config/install/README.md

 ## Step 2: Boot and Install

 Boot the ISO in your VM.
-The installation will start automatically, or you can run manually:
+When the system starts, you'll see the installation prompt.
+To start the installation, run:

 ```bash
 sudo /etc/nixos/install-on-iso.sh